thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-intro.rst

 Hello World Tutorial
 ####################

-This guide will take a step by step approach to creating a new audio component and adding it to a simple audio pipeline.
+This guide takes a step-by-step approach to creating a new audio component and adding it to a simple audio pipeline.

-At the end of this tutorial, there will be a very simple audio signal amplifier running as a part of the playback pipeline implemented.
-A user will be able to control the amplification strength from the command line.
+At the end of this tutorial, a very simple audio signal amplifier will be running as a part of the playback pipeline implemented.
+You will be able to control the amplification strength from the command line.

 The amplifier will log its basic activities to demonstrate use of the FW